-- Examples: calculation of opioid morphine milligram equivalents, comparing sigs to support medication reconciliation - Free text sigs are prevalent in ambulatory EHRs - Free-text sigs need to be parsed and interpreted to support automation, analytics, and decision support. - Discrete sig information, even when documented by prescribers, can get "lost in translation" as medication orders get filled, refilled, etc. - Neither EHR vendors nor providers are incentivized to utilize discrete sigs. - In addition to the Sig, patient-reported manner of actually taking the medication would be valuable to have in a structured form. - NCPDP has a Structured Sig Task Group.
+- Examples: calculation of opioid morphine milligram equivalents, comparing Sigs to support medication reconciliation. - Free text Sigs are prevalent in ambulatory EHRs. - Free-text Sigs need to be parsed and interpreted to support automation, analytics, and decision support. - Discrete Sig information, even when documented by prescribers, can get "lost in translation" as medication orders get filled, refilled, etc. In particular, even when an EHR sends discrete sigs, pharmacies may return refill requests as free text Sigs. - EHR vendors and providers could be better incentivized to use discrete Sigs if pharmacy systems returned renewal request with discrete Sigs. - In addition to the Sig, patient-reported manner of actually taking the medication would be valuable to have in a structured form. - NCPDP has a Structured Sig Task Group. - Undue prescriber burden should be avoided, e.g., to remove the possibility for prescribers to use free text Sigs when appropriate.

-- Identify potential failure points for discrete sig data to get lost, and correct them (whether through standards refinement or improved standards compliance). - Encourage the HIT community to identify and share best practices regarding how to capture structured sigs when possible (e.g., for ramp/taper regimens) - Facilitate and incentivize the use of discrete/structured sigs wherever feasible, but do not prohibit free text Sigs as this could place undue burden on providers. - Encourage the maintenance of discrete sig information as part of the medication sig as data moves between providers, payers, PBMs, pharmacies, and patients.
+- Identify potential failure points for discrete Sig data to get lost, and correct them (whether through standards refinement or improved standards compliance). - Encourage pharmacies to receive, maintain and send structured Sigs in a meaningful way, which will naturally incentivize providers. - Encourage the HIT community to identify and share best practices regarding how to capture structured Sigs when possible (e.g., for ramp/taper regimens). - Facilitate and incentivize the use of discrete/structured Sigs wherever feasible, but do not prohibit free text Sigs as this could place undue burden on providers. - Encourage the maintenance of discrete Sig information as part of the medication Sig as data moves between providers, payers, PBMs, pharmacies, and patients. - Consider developing public-good resources for converting free-text Sigs to structured Sigs, leveraging available resources such as the Apache cTakes natural language processing (NLP) tool and NLM's MetaMap resource. - Could build off of an open-source resource developed for CDC/ONC project to parse opioid Sigs for morphine milligram equivalents.

-- Consider developing public-good resources for converting free-text to structured sigs, leveraging available resources such as the Apache cTakes natural language processing (NLP) tool and NLM's MetaMap resource. - Could build off of an open-source resource developed for CDC/ONC project to parse opioid sigs for morphine milligram equivalents.
+- NCPDP: review current standards and identify/address gaps. - ONC: coordinate effort to identify best practices for capturing structured Sigs. - ONC: consider funding for publicly available tool for converting free-text Sigs to structured Sigs.

-- NCPDP: review current standards and identify/address gaps - ONC: coordinate effort to identify best practices for capturing structured sigs - ONC: consider funding for publically available tool for converting free-text sigs to structured sigs - Argonaut/USCDI/ONC: consider expanding US Core FHIR profiles for medications to include the input/output/metadata (e.g., degree of NLP parsing confidence) requirements to enable market-based but interoperable competition on such parsers. - Argonaut/USCDI/ONC for additional support to US Core FHIR profiles, as above
+Argonaut/ONC/USCDI: consider expanding US Core FHIR profiles for medications to include the input/output/metadata (e.g., degree of NLP parsing confidence) requirements to enable market-based but interoperable competition on such parsers.